soumyadipdas37/finescoop.github.io/source/_posts/new_bbc_boss_considering_reversing_decision_not_to_sing_rule_britannia_at_proms_insiders_say.md

 Critics have accused outgoing BBC boss Lord Tony Hall, pictured, of 'walking into a completely unnecessary and absurd row about culture' after the decision about the Proms was announced
 The 1902 lyrics of Land of Hope and Glory are associated with Cecil Rhodes – the British imperialist whose statue is being removed from an Oxford college.
 The decision to use instrumental versions of the patriotic anthems for the summer festival has drawn widespread anger - with staff at the corporation also venting their frustration at bosses' apparent submission to 'woke' activists who find the anthems offensive.
-One senior insider said: 'This is another example of the BBC walking into a completely unnecessary and absurd row about culture.
+One senior insider said 'This is another example of the BBC walking into a completely unnecessary and absurd row about culture.
 'It makes a lot of us despair when this kind of thing happens again and again.
 'There's lots of things you can say about both of the songs and they are not up to the minute.
 But that's the case with 99 per cent of our culture one way or the other.'
 And ex-BBC chairman Michael Grade launched a blistering attack on the corporation, calling the decision 'idiotic' and a 'ghastly mistake' by bosses who have 'lost touch' with the British public.
 Meanwhile, Prime Minister Boris Johnson earlier this week opposed the BBC's decision.
-He said: 'I think it's time we stopped our cringing embarrassment about our history.'
+He said 'I think it's time we stopped our cringing embarrassment about our history.'
 The 1902 lyrics of Land of Hope and Glory traditionally performed are associated with Cecil Rhodes – the British imperialist whose statue is being removed from an Oxford college
 The compromise was drawn up after incoming director general Tim Davie - who takes over on 1 September - intervened to insist both Rule Britannia and Land of Hope and Glory were performed in some form.
 It comes as an exclusive Daily Mail poll reveals growing public discontent with the broadcaster.